Briggs Library is proud to offer special programming and events throughout the year. Some of our regular offerings include:

 September 13 7:00pm McGinnis Room "What's up with election?: Emerging Questions and Answers"

 October 25 7:00pm McGinnis Room "The Occult and Supernatural"

 Each fall Briggs Library partners with Sigma Tau Delta to offer an evening of readings from banned and challenged books coinciding with the American Library Association's Banned Books Week.
 Come celebrate the freedom to read as students, staff and faculty read excerpts from banned and challenged books in the Briggs Library McGinnis Room.
 Please check back for more information about the 2016 Banned Books Reading.

-Once a month campus and community members are invited to read a common book and then discuss it.
+Once a month campus and community members are invited to read a common book chosen by the group and then discuss it.
 Meetings are held in Briggs Library.
-The next meeting is scheduled for August 10th at noon in the McGinnis Room.
-Book: The Dean's List by Jon Hassler.
 For more information contact Kristina Smith.

 Celebration of Scholarly Accomplishments

 The celebration of Scholarly Accomplishments highlights the research and artistic work of faculty and staff.